Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Background

 $\bM$ denotes the particle masses, $\bv$ the velocities, $\gamma$ is a friction constant, $k_BT$ a constant, and $\bw_\t$ is the standard Brownian motion.
 Note that $\t$ here refers to the physical time instead of the diffusion time used earlier.
 Integration of this system requires access to the forces $- \nabla_\x \potential$.
 However, in settings where direct force evaluation is not feasible, such as in \gls{CG} models, a surrogate force function is required.
 In this work, we propose using the score $\score(\x, \t=0)$ for this purpose, as we describe next.

-\textbf{Extracting forces.} After performing a long-running \gls{MD} simulation, the samples are distributed according to the Boltzmann distribution \citep{boltzmann1868studien} such that $\prob(\x) = \exp ( -\frac{\potential(\x)}{k_BT} ) / Z$, with an underlying potential $\potential$ and a normalization constant $Z$.
-Training a diffusion model on this data establishes the following relation at $t=0$
+\textbf{Extracting forces.} After a long, equilibrated \gls{MD} simulation, samples follow the \emph{Boltzmann distribution} \citep{boltzmann1868studien} such that $\prob(\x) = \exp ( -\frac{\potential(\x)}{k_BT} ) / Z$, where $\potential$ is the potential energy and $Z$ the normalization constant.
+Training a diffusion model on data from such a distribution yields at $\t=0$

-This reveals that the score is proportional to $-\nabla_\x \potential(\x)$, the forces acting on the system.
-Intuitively, this means that as the diffusion process gets closer to the data, the sampling becomes more \enquote{physical}.
-Importantly, this equivalence shows that any diffusion model trained on Boltzmann-distributed data can be used not only for independent sampling but also for simulating molecular dynamics by leveraging the learned score as a force estimator and the \glspl{SDE} from \cref{eq:langevin}.

-Unlike prior works that require explicit force labels for training \citep{husic2020coarse, durumeric2023machine, charron2023navigating,kramer2023statistically}, this observation allows us to learn a model directly from equilibrium samples.
-This is particularly useful for systems where force labels are unavailable.
+Hence, the score at diffusion time $\t=0$ is proportional to $-\nabla_\x \potential(\x)$, the forces acting on the system.
+This equivalence implies that any diffusion model trained on Boltzmann-distributed data can not only be used for independent sampling but also for molecular simulation by using the learned score as a force estimator with the \glspl{SDE} of \cref{eq:langevin}.
+Unlike previous methods that rely on explicit force labels for training \citep{husic2020coarse, durumeric2023machine, charron2025navigating, kramer2023statistically}, this relation allows us to learn a model directly from equilibrium samples.
+This is particularly useful for systems where potential energy and force labels are unavailable, as in \gls{CG} modeling, which is the setting we consider.
+The central question we will answer next is whether and how this identity can be realized in practice and if the resulting model is sufficiently accurate.